 This last level is a machine that can be found in clinics that focus on brain injury and vestibular rehab as well as athletic performance.
 It’s called a Gyrostim and it has many levels from very light to really intense.
 You sit in a chair that moves and then point a LASER (with your hand) at various targets.
 You could enter this type of program commonly after level 4 or 5 or later.
 I’m unsure how many of these machines are deployed and in what locations, but the company that’s linked above should know.

 The upshot?
-That’s the post-PICL rehab program for CCI patients.
+That’s the post-PICL rehab program for patients wanting to know how to best do CCI exercises.
 Again, remember, a strong set of upper neck muscles is key to get the most out of PICL.
 In addition, without getting these atrophied muscles back online, there is no way to get close to 100% recovery.